Juerd/tootpick/README.md

 https://tootpick.org/#text=Everyone%20should%20visit%20https://example.org/
 ```

-This will let the visitor pick their Mastodon server and post the message "Your
+This will let the visitor pick their Mastodon server and post the message
-text here".
-When sharing an article or web page, don't forget to include the
+"Everyone should visit https://example.org/".
+When sharing an article or web
-URL as part of the text.
-The text must be "URI encoded", i.e. spaces must be
+page, don't forget to include the URL as part of the text.
+The text must be
-replaced by `%20`, ampersands by `%26`, etcetera, just like is common for URLs.
+"URI encoded", i.e. spaces must be replaced by `%20`, ampersands by `%26`,
-It is customary to include several relevant hashtags; use `%23` for the `#`
+etcetera, just like is common for URLs.
+It is customary to include several
-sign.
-In JavaScript, this kind of encoding is available as
+relevant hashtags; use `%23` for the `#` sign.
+In JavaScript, this kind of
-`EncodeURIComponent()`.
+encoding is available as `EncodeURIComponent()`.

 Most Mastodon servers have a 500 character limit so it's wise to keep your
 message shorter than that.
 Tootpick does not check the length of the message.